bcgov/ols-router/router-developer-guide.md

 ## Route Resource
 The route resource represents the shortest or fastest route between given points and the length and duration of that route.
 Here are some examples:

 1. Shortest route in km and json between Duncan and Metchosin.
-Also includes an explicit request for a BC Albers output coordinate reference system (e.g., 3005).
-By default the output CRS is geographics (e.g., 4326<br>https://router.api.gov.bc.ca/route.json?points=-123.707942%2C48.778691%2C-123.537850%2C48.382005&outputSRS=3005&criteria=shortest<br>
+Also includes an explicit request for a BC Albers output spatial reference system (e.g., 3005).
+By default the output SRS is Geographics (e.g., 4326<br>https://router.api.gov.bc.ca/route.json?points=-123.707942%2C48.778691%2C-123.537850%2C48.382005&outputSRS=3005&criteria=shortest<br>

 2. Shortest route in km and kml between Duncan and Metchosin<br>https://router.api.gov.bc.ca/route.kml?points=-123.707942%2C48.778691%2C-123.537850%2C48.382005&criteria=shortestbr>